sahilrajput03/mongo-quick/Readme.md

 echo Thanks for trying mongo-quick.
 ```

-Note: As I quote from ts-node-dev docs The good thing is that ts-node-dev watches used tsconfig.json file, and will reinitialize compilation on its change, but you have to restart
+**Note**: As I quote from ts-node-dev docs:

+  "The good thing is that ts-node-dev watches used tsconfig.json file, and will reinitialize compilation on its change, but you have to restart
-the process manually when you update used version of typescript or make any other changes that may effect compilation results.
+the process manually when you update used version of typescript or make any other changes that may effect compilation results."

 So, after editing your tsconfig.json file, you must manually restart the ts-node-dev server.